Modern Slavery Statement

 - Health and Safety policy and procedures to ensure we provide a healthy working environment where we take all reasonable steps to prevent injury and illness to our employees, visitors and contractors.

-We have an Inclusion and Diversity Committee.
-The group is made up of representatives from across the business and the network chairs and reports to the board of XPS Pensions Group plc.
-The Committee was set up to develop and improve policies and practices relating to inclusion, diversity and equality and to also monitor performance and make recommendations.
-We have 5 employee networks; the Women’s network, Menopause network, LGBT+ network, Disability network and Multi-cultural network, which aim to further support our objective of building an inclusive workplace culture and supporting the needs of our diverse range of employees.
+To drive progress in these areas, we have an Inclusion and Diversity Committee made up of representatives from across the business and the Network Chair reports to the board of XPS Group plc, ensuring that these initiatives remain a priority.
+The Committee was set up to develop and improve policies and practices relating to inclusion, diversity and equality and to monitor performance and make recommendations for continued improvement.

-We have a Sustainability Committee who oversee that the sustainable future of XPS Pensions Group is aligned with employee wellbeing, and XPS Pensions Group continuing to be a great place to work.
-We have appointed Mental Health at Work to provide mental health training for our managers; we launched our Mental Health Ally Network in 2021 to support colleagues and we actively communicate with employees, promoting their wellbeing, throughout the year.
+We have a Sustainability Committee who oversee the alignment of XPS group’s sustainable future with employee wellbeing and ensuring that XPS continues to be a great place to work.
+We continue to provide mental health training for our managers; we have 60 mental health allies who support colleagues.
+Throughout the year we actively communicate with employees, to promote their wellbeing.
+In 2023, we launched a monthly XPS Wellbeing Hour, encouraging employees to take an hour out to explore wellbeing topics.

-XPS operates a Vulnerable Customers Policy, which in tandem with annual training, provides clear guidance to all employees around vulnerabilities our customers may experience, barriers they may face when dealing with professional services such as ours, and what we can do to make our service as accessible and inclusive as possible.
+Additionally, XPS operates a Vulnerable Customers Policy, which, along with annual training, provides clear guidance to all employees around vulnerabilities our customers may face, and the barriers they encounter when dealing with professional services such as ours.
+We strive to make our service as accessible and inclusive as possible.

 Recruitment

-Precautions are in pace to reduce the risk of financial coercion; these precautions include random checking of bank accounts stored in our HRIS (Human Resources Information System).
+Precautionary measures are also in place to reduce the risk of financial coercion; these precautions include random checking of bank accounts stored in our Human Resources Information System (HRIS).

 Remuneration